justinlee0777/popularthoughts/src/data/articles/petscop.md

 ---
-title: "Petscop"
+title: 'Petscop'
-slug: "/petscop"
+slug: '/petscop'
-createdAt: "2022-09-20T15:43:41+0000"
+createdAt: '2022-09-20T15:43:41+0000'
-seoTitle: "Petscop"
+seoTitle: 'Petscop'
-seoDescription: "We talk about the Youtube horror series / ARG / Let's Play \"Petscop\"."
+seoDescription: 'We talk about the Youtube horror series / ARG / Let''s Play "Petscop".'
-tags: ["animation", "video-game"]
+tags: ['animation', 'video-game']
 ---

 I'm not a big fan of horror.
 I'm not sure what the genre is meant for.
 I don't like being scared or creeped out - I like sleeping, quite frankly - and so I never really understood what the purpose of watching scary things was.
 So take the following essay with a grain of salt.